 Pulmonary diagnostic testing and therapies play a crucial role in assessing and treating respiratory conditions.
 To standardize the reporting of these procedures, the Current Procedural Terminology (CPT) codes provide a structured system.
-In this article, we will explore some common CPT codes associated with pulmonary diagnostic testing and therapies, including bronchoscopy, thoracentesis, pulmonary function tests (PFTs), exercise stress testing, polysomnography/sleep studies, thoracoscopy, and lung biopsy.
+In this article, we will explore some common CPT codes (and its description*) associated with pulmonary diagnostic testing and therapies, including bronchoscopy, thoracentesis, pulmonary function tests (PFTs), exercise stress testing, polysomnography/sleep studies, thoracoscopy, and lung biopsy.
 Understanding these codes is essential for accurate documentation and billing in the field of pulmonary medicine.

 CPT Codes for Pulmonary Diagnostic Testing and Therapies